-Ausable River Valley Light - Keene Valley
+Ausable River Scenic - Keene Valley

 Hit all the highlights of the Ausable River Valley.